The HyperTexts

 Because you're mine, I walk the line

-presumably faithful.
-Years later he recorded "Ring of Fire," a song about the
+promised to be faithful to his wife.
+Years later he recorded "Ring of Fire," a song

-torrid love affair that caused him to leave his wife for June Carter.
+torrid love affair that caused him to eventually divorce his first wife.
 June Carter wrote "Ring of Fire" with Merle Kilgore.
 Johnny Cash

 had a dream in which he was singing the song with mariachi horns in the